-Cottar’s Camp accommodates a maximum of 28 guests in nine authentic and spacious pale canvas safari tents, which are all luxuriously furnished with 1920s campaign-style furniture.
+Cottar’s Camp accommodates a maximum of 28 guests in 11 authentic and spacious pale canvas safari tents, which are all luxuriously furnished with 1920s campaign-style furniture.
 Three tents have two bedrooms separated by a lounge to accommodate families, and two are specifically designed for honeymooners.
 Each has an en-suite bathroom and private verandah.
 The camp has two large mess tents, each with a dining room, lounge and bar, and a spa and a large swimming pool where guests can enjoy a refreshing dip.

 Wildlife & Activities

 Cottar’s has some of the finest guides in Kenya, and in one of the best wildlife viewing areas in the world a truly memorable safari is guaranteed.
 As well as night and day wildlife drives in an open 4×4 vehicle, fishing, walking safaris, visits to the local Masai communities, and swimming in a natural plunge pool are all activities that can be enjoyed at Cottar’s 1920s Safari Camp.